nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-aws-node-and-unfulfilled-promises.md

 ShortDescription: "What is up with this .promise() method in the aws node sdk?"
 ---

-A colleague came up to me the other day to ask me 2 very good questions:
+A colleague came up to me the other day to ask me two very good questions:

-> "Why does the AWS node sdk have this `.promise()` function that you can chain onto all it's methods?
+> "Why does the AWS node sdk have this `.promise()` function that you can chain onto all its methods?
 Why doesn't it just return a promise by default?"

 and

 > "How do they do that? (support both callbacks by default *and* a `.promise()` method)"

-I realised these were 2 excellent questions to trigger an explanation of why and where we are with promises and node.
+I realised these were two excellent questions to trigger an explanation of why and where we are with promises and node.

-On researching this topic I learnt about a fascinating issue with node and Promises.
+On researching this topic I learnt about a fascinating issue with node and promises.
 So this one's for you, Ravish!

-## Let's deal with the 1st question first:
+## Let's deal with the first question first:

 "Why doesn't the AWS node sdk just return a promise by default?"
-A simplistic answer to this is it's because for a long time, before Promises existed, the Node.js community settled on a convention that allows us to predictably deal with errors and return values in asynchronous functions.
-It's known as the "error-first callback" and if you've written much Node you will probably be familiar with it:
+A simplistic answer to this is it's because for a long time, before promises existed, the Node.js community settled on a convention that allows us to predictably deal with errors and return values in asynchronous functions.
+It's known as the "error-first callback" and if you've written much node you will probably be familiar with it:

 ## The error-first callback

-By default (as nodejs is of course asynchronous by default) node has a [callback convention](http://fredkschott.com/post/2014/03/understanding-error-first-callbacks-in-node-js/) called the "error-first" callback, sometimes cutely named the 'nodeback'.
+By default (as Node.js is of course asynchronous by default) node has a [callback convention](http://fredkschott.com/post/2014/03/understanding-error-first-callbacks-in-node-js/) called the "error-first" callback, sometimes cutely named the "nodeback".

 The convention is a form of [continuation passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) that states:

-> "The last argument you pass us will be a callback function that expects it's 1st argument to be the error object and the rest of the arguments are the result."
+> "The last argument you pass us will be a callback function that expects its first argument to be the error object and the rest of the arguments are the result."

 > "You have to check the err object in your callback.
 If it's null, you can assume success, If it isn't you can now deal with the error scenario"